edHelper.com

 1 Have you ever said something and then realized your words came out just a little tangled up?
 Maybe you accused your little brother of "chipping through the flannels."
 Of course, you meant "flipping through the channels."
 A simple slip of the tongue.
 But now your little brother isn't just laughing at you; he's rolling on the floor and scaring the cat.
 How humiliating!

-3 These "tips of the slung" can involve just mixing up the first one or two letters of words (like "chipping the flannels" or telling mom you don't want "keys and parrots" for dinner.
+3 These "tips of the slung" can involve just mixing up the first one or two letters of words (like "chipping the flannels" or telling Mom you don't want "keys and parrots" for dinner.
 It can also be getting syllables of words changed around.
-A radio announcer once introduced a U.S. President as Mr. "Hoobert Heever."
+A radio announcer once introduced a U.S. president as Mr. "Hoobert Heever."
 (He meant Herbert Hoover.)
 It can even mean exchanging one word for another, as in an old joke about a bunch of cows.
 The cattle, it seems, were sent into orbit.
 After that, they were known as "the herd shot round the world."

 4 In England in the 1800s, people loved word jokes like these.
 In that day, word play was a favorite sport.
 The champion word slayer (or slerd weigher) of all time was a man named William Spooner.
 He was born in 1844.
-Spooner was first a student, then a professor at New College at Oxford.
+Spooner was first a student, then a professor at Oxford.
 He was also an Anglican priest.
 Eventually, he became warden (head) of the college.

 5 Rev. Spooner was a smart man though not a handsome one.
 He was an albino with pink-white skin.
 He had squinty eyes and terrible eyesight.
 His head was over-large for his small body.
 Those who knew him described him as cheerful and kind.
 He had a fatherly manner with his students, but he wasn't a pushover.
 He could be very firm with those who strayed.
 A historian reported that Spooner "looked like a rabbit, but he was as brave as a lion.
 He was prepared at any moment to stand up to anybody."